Joko Widodo declared winner of Indonesia's presidential election | DW | 21.05.2019

 Widodo's rival rejects results

-Subianto's campaign team official Sufmi Dasco said on Tuesday that the candidate is going to challenge the official result in the country's constitutional court.
+Meanwhile, Subianto's campaign team official Sufmi Dasco Ahmad said that the candidate is going to challenge the official result in the country's constitutional court.
 The current standoff closely mirrors the aftermath of the 2014 election, which also saw Subianto run against Widodo and reject the official results.
 Subianto then tried to contest Widodo's victory, but the court rejected his bid.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.